- RMSE is a universally accepted forecast error measurement.

 = Square Root(Squared(F – A))

 Similar to MAD, RMSE uses squared values.
-Because RMSE is squared, the error is not proportional — meaning that larger errors become much larger as they are squared.
+Because RMSE is squared, the error is not proportional — meaning that more significant errors become much more prominent as they are squared.

 Any error measurement that is not proportional makes it intuitively more difficult to understand than a proportionate measure.
-How is, particularly, a non forecasting focused person supposed to interpret non proportional forecast errors?
+How is a non-forecasting-focused person supposed to interpret nonproportional forecast errors?
 Our brain is designed to understand proportionality.

 This video explains in detail how RMSE is calculated.